ethereumfuture/ethf/doc/README.md

-Ethereum Future Core
+ETHF Core
 =====================

 Setup
 ---------------------
-[Ethereum Future Core](https://www.ethereumfuture.net/) is the original Ethf client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Ethf transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ETHF Core](http://www.ethereumfuture.net) is the original ETHF client and it builds the backbone of the network.
+However, it downloads and stores the entire history of ETHF transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Ethf on your native platform.
+The following are some helpful notes on how to run ETHF on your native platform.

 ### Unix